SubsidieMeesters logoSubsidieMeesters

 Introduction

 Our intestinal microbiota consists of a dense community of microorganisms, highly adapted to the human gastrointestinal tract.
-Shared species between individuals indicate the presence of evolved and efficient transmission routes that ensure colonisation of beneficial bacterial species.
+Shared species between individuals indicate the presence of evolved and efficient transmission routes that ensure colonization of beneficial bacterial species.

 Research Focus